Peace Discovery in Ayutthaya

 Convenient minibus service (can get stuck in traffic, but makes no stops like regular buses) operates from the Victory Monument square in Bangkok.
 Take BTS Skytrain to the Victory Monument station, and go right on the elevated walkway - keep on it until you cross a large road, then descend - the buses are parked at the side side of the main traffic circle).
 The cost is usually ~70 baht, takes around 1 hour or 1 hour 20 min.
 It's quite convenient since you don't have to go to bus terminals (nearby Mochit) but the only problem is that the minibuses don't have much space to put big bags and have to wait until the car is fully filled.

-Kanchanaburi can be arranged by guesthouses or any tour operators for around 350 baht.
+Minibuses (Van) from Kanchanaburi can be arranged by guesthouses or any tour operators for around 350 baht.

 By boat

-Bangkok, often stopping at Ko Kret and Bang Pa-In along the way.
+Cruise boats run up the river from Bangkok, often stopping at Ko Kret and Bang Pa-In along the way.
 You'll need to book in advance as there are no scheduled services, just trips for tourists.
 It's a fairly lengthy trip (at least one whole day) and some of the larger boats offer (pricy) overnight tours. -- Boat from Ayutthaya to Bangkok leaves 11:30AM daily (arrives Bangkok ~4PM) = 1350 baht/person PH: 08 97662672

 Travelling by boat to Phra Nakhon Si Ayutthaya is popular among foreigners since it does not only reveal the beauty as well as lifestyle of the people on both sides of the Chao Phraya River, but also reflects the life in history at the time of the Ayutthaya Kingdom when the Chao Phraya River served as a channel of transportation in trading with foreign countries.